 Even a few minutes of meditation each day can help you reduce stress levels significantly.
-And lowering your stress levels has the additional positive effect of reducing blood pressure, stabilizing heart and respiration rates, and boosting your immune system. effects at certain times.
+And lowering your stress levels has the additional positive effect of reducing blood pressure, stabilizing heart and respiration rates, and boosting your immune system.

+Meditation uses the standard stages of the mind to cause certain effects at certain times.
 Let's take a look at these different states.